 Strategic Marketing 354

-For Marketing subjects in the Honours course, please refer to the Honours Page.
+For Financial Management subjects in the Honours programme, please refer to the Honours page.

 Who should apply?

 - Those interested in a career as marketing or advertising manager, brand manager, or marketing researcher in any industry in the private sector (such as retail, financial services, tourism, leisure, agriculture, manufacturing or education)

 - Those interested in a career as marketing in the public sector or in the social sector (NGOs, foundations, trusts)

 - EMS language admission requirements (English and Afrikaans Home Language 50% OR English and Afrikaans Additional Language 60%)

 - Programme brochure: The brochure contains a table with all the modules covered by this degree.
 Download the department’s brochure here.

 - Programme information: See the Department of Business Management’s undergraduate programmes here.